 Nordic Place Research

-The research programme Nordic Place Research is an interdisciplinary group of researchers providing research-informed contributions towards developing, managing, marketing, and making places better.
+Nordic Place Research is an interdisciplinary group of researchers providing research-informed contributions towards developing, managing, marketing, and making places better.

 Places contribute to our identity, and we, in turn, contribute to the identity of a place, its nature, culture and society.
 For the Nordic region and beyond, the responsible development of urban zones, towns, villages, resorts and wild places becomes increasingly more challenging as society changes under pressures from globalisation, population growth and technological advancement.